 - Using Freeboard to Elevate Structures above Predicted Floodwaters - Freeboard is elevating a building's lowest floor above predicted flood elevations by a small additional height (generally 1-3 feet above National Flood Insurance Program minimum height requirements).

-- Interpreting Flood Insurance Rate Maps and Flood Insurance Study Reports - This page provides resources to help correctly interpret FEMA Flood Insurance Rate Maps (FIRMs) and Flood Insurance Studies.
+- Tools to Assist in Interpreting Flood Insurance Rate Maps and Flood Insurance Study Reports - This page provides resources to help correctly interpret FEMA Flood Insurance Rate Maps (FIRMs) and Flood Insurance Studies.

 - Hazard Identification and Mapping - Resources for identifying the potential for erosion and flooding impacts, as well as mapping information, are provided on this page.